Home » Sidemount Diving Articles » Is Sidemount …? FAQs

 What is the history of sidemount diving?

-Sidemount diving originated in the UK during the 1950s as a means of sump diving exploration.
-Prominent cave explorers in Florida and Mexico adopted and developed sidemount in the 1980s.
+Sidemount diving originated in the UK as a means of sump diving exploration during the 1950s.
+Consequently, in the 1980s, prominent cave explorers in Florida and Mexico adopted and developed sidemount.
 The first sidemount BCDs were sold in the 1990s, and sidemount went mainstream for recreational and technical diving in 2012.

 What is monkey diving?

-The term ‘monkey diving’ can refer to two different concepts: (1) diving with a single cylinder, typically in sidemount configuration, or (2) diving without a BCD; such as when using a scooter or a drysuit for depth control.
+The term ‘monkey diving’ can refer to two different concepts.
+(1) diving with a single cylinder, typically in sidemount configuration.
+(2) diving without a BCD.
+Such as, when using a scooter or a drysuit for depth control.
 The term originates from describing such techniques as “monkeying around”.

 What is a sidemount rebreather?